bradgwest/paap/write/paper.md

 field) is $5 \times 5$ for the first two convolutional layers, and $3 \times 3$ for the final layer.
-In all cases the stride length, the amount by which the local receptive field is shifted asjacently for each neuron, is $2$ pixels.
+In all cases the stride length, the amount by which the local receptive field is shifted adjacently for each neuron, is $2$ pixels.
 All layers use the ELU activation function.
 The output of the final convolutional layer is flattened into a vector of size
 $327,684$, which is fully connected to the embedded space.
 We follow